mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/front-end.md

 ## 4 How Can I Extend the Mendix Front-End? {#extend}

-Mendix makes it possible to extend the front-end by creating custom widgets that have a seamless integration with the Modeler and making them part of your app's model.
+Mendix makes it possible to extend the front-end by creating custom widgets that have a seamless integration with Mendix Studio and Mendix Studio Pro to make them part of your app's model.
 You can define all types of parameters and make these widgets reusable.
-The input parameters are transformed into easy-to-use settings screens that can be configured from the Modeler.
+The input parameters are transformed into easy-to-use settings screens that can be configured from Mendix Studio and Mendix Studio Pro.
 In addition, custom widgets have preview capabilities for a WYSIWYG effect, making it easy to get an impression of the widget and quickly verify its configuration.

 You can version custom widgets and upload them to a Mendix Private App Store so that other developers can easily use them.
 It is also possible to share widgets manually or embed them in (company) starter apps.